dthurston/p4.wingsthings.biz/README.md

 I'm using javascript to flip the card on v_postcard_index.php.
 The function flipCard() is called and it passes the id of the card to the jquery expression, which manipulates the div holding the front and the back of the card.

+As well, I was trying to get printThis() integrated in to print the front and back of the post card.
+I'm running into issues with the image which starts out with <div style="display: none;"> showing up when you click on the print option at the bottom of the post card.
+I could have gone the easy route and made the front and back of the postcard display all at once, but I wanted the card to flip over.